it-at-m/refarch/docs/overview.md

 ### Web component

-In addition to the frontend there is also a templates for developing web components which then can be used in other applications.
+In addition to the frontend there is also a template for developing web components which then can be used in other applications.

 Further information regarding the web component template can be found [here](https://refarch-templates.oss.muenchen.de/webcomponent).